Find out how to watch the guests arrive on the red carpet at the EE British Academy Film Awards, Sunday 12 February 2017.

 - There will be no access to the public viewing area without a wristband.

-- BAFTA are operating a slightly different wristband system for 2015 - Wristbands will be issued at 15:00 on Saturday 7 February by security on a first come first serve basis.
+- Wristbands will be issued at 15.00 on Saturday 11 February 2017 by security on a first come first serve basis.

 - No lists of any kind will be honoured and security will only allow access to the red carpet viewing areas based on the numbered wristband.

-- Any public who are found to be blocking doorways or the public footpath or restricting public or vehicle access in any way will not be issued a wristband and will be asked to move.
+- Any public who are found to be blocking doorways or the public footpath or restricting public or vehicle access in any way will not be issued a wristband and will be asked to move on.

-- Tents will not be permitted under the colonnades as they restrict access along the public footpath.
+- Tents will not be permitted as they restrict access along the public footpath.

 - Please take all your rubbish with you and keep the area clean.